georgebzhang/mixamo-blender-babylon/README.md

 As shown in the image below (bordered red), in Object Mode, press A to select all.
 Press S to scale.
 Type 100 to scale from 0.010 to 1.
 <img src="/img/8.png" alt="alt text" width="500px">

-As shown in the image below (bordered red), press Ctrl + A to apply.
+As shown in the image below (bordered red), press Ctrl + A to open the Apply menu.
 Click All Transforms.
 Location should all be set to 0, Rotation all to 0, and Scale all to 1.
 <img src="/img/9.png" alt="alt text" width="500px">
 I haven't tried yet, but scaling 100X from 0.010 to 1 might be unnecessary.
-You may only have to do the step above (Ctrl + A and click All Transforms).
+You may only have to do the step above (Ctrl + A to open Apply menu and click All Transforms).

 We need to change the two materials, as shown in the image below.
 Something about them is incompatible with .babylon format.
 <img src="/img/10.png" alt="alt text" width="500px">